aryat10/Weather-Forecast-/README.md

 This a React App for Weather Forecast.

-For now its just the raw weather forcast which uses api fetch as I have started working on it and soon add something new to it.
+For now its just the raw weather forcast which uses api fetch as I have started working on it.